-- One episode of Mash features a concussed Hawkeye on a lengthy spiel about the human hand.
+- The fourth season episode of M*A*S*H, Hawkeye, features a concussed Hawkeye Pierce on a lengthy spiel about the human hand.

 - Done again in the Christmas Special when he meets Willie Nelson ("I'm so high, you're hallucinating") and one of his hands turns into a reindeer's hoof.

-- On Dinosaurs, Robbie is high on "happy plant" and looks at his hands.
+- Dinosaurs: In "A New Leaf", Earl is high on "happy plant" and looks at his hands.
 He then wonders why they use a numbering system based on ten when they only have eight fingers.

-- Parodied in an episode of Joey in which Joey is hanging out with a couple of stoned guys and they follow this routine.
+- Parodied in an episode of Joey: Joey is hanging out with a couple of stoned guys and they follow this routine.
 The difference is that Joey isn't stoned, he's just a ditz.

 - Frasier gets high on cold medication in one episode.
 At one point, Niles holds a finger in front of Frasier's face.
 Frasier can't stop staring at it.

-- Sam thought she was missing her thumb while high on laughing gas.
+- iCarly: Sam thought she was missing her thumb while high on laughing gas.

-- When Kevin attends a wedding on an episode of The Wonder Years, he gets drunk on a bottle of champagne and begins staring at his "magnificent hand"
+- The Wonder Years: When Kevin attends a wedding, he gets drunk on a bottle of champagne and begins staring at his "magnificent hand".

-- In one episode of Star Trek: The Next Generation, one of the Q (not Q, but a different Q) becomes human, and during a monologue becomes distracted by the appearance of his own hands.
+- In one episode of Star Trek: The Next Generation, one of the Q (not Q, a different Q) becomes human, and, during a monologue, becomes distracted by the appearance of his own hands.

 - In one episode of Sliders, Colin acts this way after getting shot by a tranquilizer dart.
 He becomes mesmerized by his hands and wonders why he has so many fingers.